pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 _`Required`_, _`Non-empty`_

 `endpoints` is a list of `endpoint` objects that the `Supplier` will advertise to the Pocket Network.
-Each `endpoint` object consists of an `url` and a `rpc_type`.
+Each `endpoint` object consists of a `publicly_exposed_url` and a `rpc_type`.

-##### `url`
+##### `publicly_exposed_url`

 _`Required`_

-The `url` defines the endpoint for sending `RelayRequests` from the Pocket Network's `Gateways` and `Applications`.
+The `publicly_exposed_url` defines the endpoint for sending `RelayRequests` from the Pocket Network's `Gateways` and `Applications`.
 Typically, this endpoint is provided by a RelayMiner, which acts as a proxy.
 This setup means that the specified URL directs to the RelayMiner's endpoint, which in turn, routes the requests to the designated service node.

-- **Example**: `https://etherium-relayminer1.relayminers.com:443` demonstrates how a RelayMiner endpoint, typically offered by the RelayMiner, proxies requests to an Etherium backend data node.
+- **Example**: `https://etherium-relayminer1.relayminers.com:443` demonstrates how a RelayMiner endpoint, typically offered by the RelayMiner, proxies requests to an Ethereum backend data node.

 ##### `rpc_type`